Rayon: Properties

 Rayon is a versatile fiber and is widely claimed to have the same comfort properties as natural fibers, although the drape and slipperiness of rayon textiles are often more like nylon.
 It can imitate the feel and texture of silk, wool, cotton, and linen.
 The fibers are easily dyed in a wide range of colors.
-Rayon fabrics are soft, smooth, cool, comfortable, and highly absorbent, but they do not always insulate body heat, making them ideal for use in hot and humid climates, although also making their hand feel cool and sometimes almost slimy to the touch.
+Rayon fabrics are soft, smooth, cool, comfortable, and highly absorbent, but they do not always insulate body heat, making them ideal for use in hot and humid climates, although also making their hand feel cool and sometimes almost oily to the touch.

 The durability and appearance retention of regular viscose rayons are low, especially when wet; also, rayon has the lowest elastic recovery of any fiber.
 However, HWM rayon (high-wet-modulus rayon) is much stronger and exhibits higher durability and appearance retention.
 Recommended care for regular viscose rayon is dry-cleaning only.
 HWM rayon can be machine-washed.

 Regular rayon has lengthwise lines called striations and its cross-section is an indented circular shape.
 The cross-sections of HWM and cupra rayon are rounder.
 Filament rayon yarns vary from 80 to 980 filaments per yarn and vary in size from 40 to 5000 denier.
 Staple fibers range from 1.5 to 15 denier and are mechanically or chemically crimped.
 Rayon fibers are naturally very bright, but the addition of delustering pigments cuts down on this natural brightness.

-Structural modification
+Structurally-modified rayons

 The physical properties of rayon remained unchanged until the development of high-tenacity rayon in the 1940s.
 Further research and development led to high-wet-modulus rayon (HWM rayon) in the 1950s, with U.S. production starting in 1955.
 Research in the UK was centred on the government-funded British Rayon Research Association.

+High-tenacity rayon

 High-tenacity rayon is another modified version of viscose rayon that has almost twice the strength of HWM.
 This type of rayon is typically used for industrial purposes such as tire cord.

 Industrial applications of rayon emerged around 1935.
 Substituting cotton fiber in tires and belts, industrial types of rayon developed a totally different set of properties, amongst which tensile strength and elastic modulus were paramount.